Xilinx/VMC_Help/AIE/DDS_Stream/README.md

   - N = 32, which represents the accumulator width, and it is fixed.
   - Fs = Sampling frequency.

-For example, for a sampling frequency of 1 Gsps and output frequency of 100 MHz, the _Phase Increment_ should be 2^32/10.
+For example, for a sampling frequency of 1 Gsps, output frequency of 100 MHz, and SSR of 4, the _Phase Increment_ should be 2^30/10.

 #### Initial Phase Offset